"Real aesthetics and schöngeist comes from the heart"

 What is aesthetics to you?

-Schöngeist.
-Aesthetics is always the Schöngeist of the human being, the service of a warm heart.
+Esthete.
+Aesthetics is always the beauty of man, the service of the warm heart.
 For me, everything that comes from the heart is aesthetics.

 What is luxury for you?

 Luxury is something you can completely do without.
-Luxury makes you independent, not happy.
+Luxury makes you independent but not happy.

 Do you live sustainability?

 For me, sustainability is primarily conscious action.
 No matter what I do, I always imagine that we don't even have electricity.
-I also try to avoid plastic waste whenever it is possible.
-I would like to realize my dream of a self-sufficient life in the countryside one day.
+I also try to avoid plastic waste wherever possible.
+I would like to realize my dream of self-sufficient life in the country one day.